 Because of this, the roof prism system costs a lot more to make and involves more detailed manufacturing processes to ensure optimal precision.
-Roof prism binos are lighter than porro prism binos, can be more rugged in design, and they’ll definitely cost you some extra cash.
+Roof prism binoculars are lighter than porro prism binoculars, can be more rugged in design, and they'll definitely cost you some extra cash.

 For those who might have trouble finding where to mount the tripod, there is a round cap that's located on the front of the center hinge.
 It might be on there pretty tight, but simply unscrew the cap and you have your screw hole for the tripod adapter.